Copyright 1994 - 2022 Bill's Bible Basics

 Personally, the aforementioned attitude is NOT my attitude whatsoever.
 Quite to the contrary, it is the exact opposite.
 My attitude has long been along the lines of "Lord, please give me the health, the strength and the stable mind I need to complete the work which you have begun in me.
 Please give me enough time, Lord, so that I can complete everything which I would yet like to accomplish for You."
 That is how I have personally prayed, and I mean every word of it.
 I am in no hurry to take an express train to Heaven.
 No bullet train for me.

 I have a number of other long-standing health issues as well which have forced me to slow down considerably in regards to the amount of work I can accomplish for the Lord each day.
-As I told a young friend earlier today, it is not like the 1990s when I was a lot younger and could write and write and write, and get by on very little sleep for a few days straight.
+As I have mentioned a few times before, it is not like the 1990s when I was a lot younger and could write and write and write, and get by on very little sleep for a few days straight.
 It's clear that those days are now long gone.
-At any rate, a few months ago, after almost a two-year hiatus due to the DVT, I was finally able to muster some self-discipline, and I began my exercise regimen again.
-I use light dumbbells, along with a set of body weight exercises on a daily basis.
-But it is not easy at this age, my friends.
+At any rate, after almost a two-year hiatus due to my two bouts with DVT, I was finally able to muster some self-discipline, and I have begun my exercise regimen again.
+I use light dumbbells, along with a set of body weight exercises, which I perform several times each week.
+But it is not easy at my age, my friends.
 The old flesh rebels daily and I have to bring it into subjection, as the Apostle Paul writes in the following group of verses:

 "Know ye not that they which run in a race run all, but one receiveth the prize?
 So run, that ye may obtain.
 And every man that striveth for the mastery is temperate in all things.
 Now they do it to obtain a corruptible crown: but we an incorruptible: I therefore so run, not as uncertainly: so fight I, not as one that beateth the air: But I keep under my body and bring it into subjection: lest that by any means, when I have preached to others, I myself should be a castaway."